 Federal direct loans are available and amounts are based on the student's grade level.
 Federal Direct PLUS Loans are also available to parents.
 The U.S. Department of Education, not TLU, is the lender for federal direct loans.

 Federal Loan Programs

-Students currently enrolled at TLU will need to complete a federal Direct Loan master promissory note (MPN) before loan funds will be disbursed.
+Students enrolled at TLU will need to complete a Federal Direct Loan Master Promissory Note (MPN) and Entrance Counseling at studentaid.gov before loan funds will be disbursed.
 Students and parents who have already completed a federal Direct Loan MPN do not need to complete a new MPN for TLU.

 Federal loan programs are loans offered at low interest rates that allow students to borrow funds to pay their educational expenses.
 Repayment of these loans begins six to nine months after the student graduates or drops below half-time (6 credit hours) enrollment.
 For additional information on loan types, interest rates and repayment options visit studentaid.gov.

 Federal Direct Loans are available to students who filed a FAFSA and are enrolled at least half-time.
 Borrowing amounts are as follows:

 Freshman $3,500 $2,000 $4,000 Sophomore $4,500 $2,000 $4,000 Juniors and Seniors $5,500 $2,000 $5,000

 Direct Subsidized Federal Loans are based on financial need.
 The federal government pays the interest on subsidized loans for students that are enrolled at least half-time.

 Direct Unsubsidized Federal Loans are not based on financial need.
 Interest on unsubsidized loans will accrue while you are in school.
 Students may pay the interest on these loans quarterly while in school or choose to defer interest payments as long as they are enrolled at least half-time.